 The Primary School curriculum is based on the International Baccalaureate Primary Years Programme (IB PYP) and Russian State Programmes for Pre-school and Primary education.
 Primary Years Programme (3 - 10 years) involves the study of languages, mathematics, sciences, humanities, arts, and physical and social education.
 The curriculum is taught through Units of Inquiry, whereby the student conducts a systematic investigation or study into a worthy question, issue, problem or idea.
 Units of Inquiry enable students to construct knowledge and understanding of the world around them through meaningful and purposeful project work providing the students with first hand experiences.
 The Units of Inquiry are based on the six transdisciplinary themes:

 How We Express Ourselves

-During the academic year the Early Years’ and Kindergarten students conduct 4 units of inquiry, Grade 1 – Grade 5 students - six studies.
-Grade 5 students also prepare their own project, including research and presentation.
+During the academic year the Early Years to Grade 1 conduct 4 units of inquiry, whilst Grade 2 – Grade 5 have six units of inquiry.
+Grade 5 students also prepare their own project, including research and presentation - The Exhibition.

 The programme complies with the Russian Federal State Standard on Primary Education and is approved by the Ministry of Education and Science of the Kaluga Region.